1-11: For Loops and State Variables

 I initialized the state variable, highestTemp, to 0 – and that works in this case because we know there are temperatures greater than 0.
 But, if all the temperatures were negative, then this would not work (I will let you answer why this would not work in the Application).

 A better solution is to set the state variable to the first value in the vector (highTemps[1]).
 This makes the first value in the highTemps vector the default answer.
-In other words, if every condition check is FALSE (i.e., no temperature is greater than the first) then the first temperature is the highest temperature.
+In other words, if every conditional check is FALSE (i.e., no temperature is greater than the first) then the first temperature is the highest temperature.

 Note: this means you could start the indexing variable i at 2 instead of one.
 You do not need to test the 1st value against the 1st value – there is no harm but it is a tiny bit inefficient.